Captive (2003 film)

 Captive (Cautiva) is a 2003 Argentinian film that concerns itself with what happened to the children of the people killed after the 1970s military coup.
 The film states it was made with the support of Argentine National Institute of Cinema and Audiovisual Arts.
 Captive was an award winner at the 2003 San Sebastian Film Festival.

 Plot

 Cristina Quadri is the model of a perfect student.
 Smart and affluent, her life is in perfect order until, one day, she is called from her class and made to appear in front of a judge.
 The judge informs her that her biological parents disappeared in the 1970s.
-Cristina is forced to live with her grandmother, Elisa Dominich has spent the past 16 years attempting to locate Cristina, whose birth name was Sofia.
+Cristina is forced to live with her grandmother, Elisa Dominich.
+Elisa has spent the past 16 years attempting to locate Cristina, whose birth name was Sofia.
 Although at first she is hurt, bitter, and confused, Cristina/Sofia eventually grows to care for Elisa and begins to research the fate of her parents, and how much her adoptive parents knew of the truth.